Meloweh/SuperInstinct/README.md

 ## Description

-The project "Super Instinct" was developed by my partner and me over about 12 months in our spare time.
+The project "Super Instinct" was developed by my partner and me over a timespan of about 12 months in our spare time.

 It was developed as a kind of add-on for a Minecraft modification called "Altoclef" as a supplement.
 Altoclef is an automation tool with the end goal of fully automating the game.

-Our goal was to develop a completely accurate arrow tracking to make predictions about future collisions (Meaning the arrow as a projectile of a bow).
+Our goal was to develop a completely accurate arrow tracking algorithm to provide predictions about future collisions (Meaning the arrow as a projectile of a bow).
-The player should get an early warning system in his environment to be able to move to safety automatically afterwards.
+The player should get an early warning system in his environment and by that introducing effective projectile avoidance to the automated movement system of baritone.

 We did reverse engineering to derive formulas from the original code that would give double precision readings, then proved each formula and idea mathematically and kept records of it.